egonSchiele/contracts.ruby/TUTORIAL.md

       :contracts => the contract object
     }

-If `failure_callback` returns `false`, the method that the contract is guarding will not be called (the default behaviour).
+If your failure callback returns `false`, the method that the contract is guarding will not be called (the default behaviour).

 ## Disabling contracts

 If you want to disable contracts, set the `NO_CONTRACTS` environment variable.
-This will disable contracts completely.
+This will disable contracts completely and you won't have a performance hit.

 ## Method overloading